-This article outlines a high level overview of the Experiences process.
-If you need some quick context or want to understand the workflow from a birds-eye-view, use this article, along with these key resources as you set it up:
+This article outlines a high level overview of the Experiences process to help you understand the workflow in Handshake from a birds-eye-view.
+We also recommend checking out these key resources to set you up for success:

 1. Survey(s).
 Career Services (CS) staff build custom surveys that will be used to integrate in the different Experience templates.

 A few surveys that you might want to consider building (per template, if necessary):

 - Student request custom questions - Unique questions that your program requires, or wants to expose to approvers (stakeholders) on an Experience.

 - Approver custom questions - A survey that approvers take when reviewing the Experience details.
 Each approver could have their own survey (or none at all), if necessary.